Adnuntius/documentation/adnuntius-advertising/conversions/conversion.md

 # Recording Conversions

-When you create Adnuntius Line Items that use a Cost Per Action (CPA) price model, costs are recorded whenever a user performs a configured action.
+When you create Adnuntius Line Items that use conversion tracking, a conversion event is recorded whenever a user performs a configured action.
 Adnuntius must be notified of the user action using a Conversion Tag, which can be either a pixel or javascript.

 ## Usage